 Once published, as your final step, you need to send a copy of your print book to the Library of Congress using the details provided during the application process.

-This article talks through the registration process for US based authors.
-Stay tuned for more articles that cover the other major markets such as Australia, United Kingdom and Canada.
+This article talks through the registration process for US-based authors.
+To learn more about legal deposits we have written a full guide covering legal deposits.
+We also have articles covering the process if you're publishing your book in Canada, Australia and the UK.
 This is just one of our many indie author guides available on our website.
 Don’t forget to sign up for our author newsletter or follow us on Facebook, Instagram or LinkedIn for more great publishing news and tips.